William Commanda: Death and legacy

 Commanda had been suffering from kidney failure and was in the hospital over the months preceding his death.
-He died early on the morning of August 3, 2011 at his home on the Kitigàn-zìbì reserve.
+He died early on the morning of August 3, 2011, at his home on the Kitigàn-zìbì reserve.
 In the days after his death, many Native leaders and others praised Commanda's work and his legacy.
 They noted that he had been a strong advocate for the rights of his people, and First Nations and Indigenous peoples everywhere; had spent years advocating for the reconciliation with non-aboriginals; had become a role model, especially for troubled youth and people seeking guidance over the residential school experience; and had organized national and international gatherings of Elders and world leaders.

 Assembly of First Nations National Chief Shawn A-in-chut Atleo said: "He was a truly unique and exceptional man who dedicated his life to building bridges between people of all nations and all generations.
 His wisdom, his dedication to his people and his example were an inspiration to leaders not only of my generation but across many generations of First Nations".
 And the Vice Grand Chief of the Algonquin Nation Tribal Council, Marlene Jerome, said: "A page of our history has closed with William Commanda, but Algonquin people will have an everlasting memory of a great man dedicated to defending his people and to the protection of the environment".

 In 2021, the former Prince of Wales train bridge, an interprovincial crossing between Ottawa, Ontario and Gatineau, Quebec, was renamed the Chief William Commanda Bridge as part of a project to rehabilitate the bridge as a recreation path.

 William Commanda has a building named after him at the University of Ottawa.
 The Institute of Canadian and Aboriginal Studies is called the William Commanda Building.
 William Commanda never had any children.
 Grandfather Commanda's wife Mary passed away in the late 1980s.
-The couple had no children together, but they did adopt Mary's niece, now 65-year-old Evelyn Derache-Commanda.
+The couple had no children together, but they did adopt Mary's niece, now 65-year-old Evelyn Dewache-Commanda, she had no children.